 Over the years I’ve tried many treatments and medicines to alleviate the migraines — and always with little to no success.
 I remembered my friend who’d told me how much essential oils helped to alleviate her aura migraines.
 I decided to give them a try.

-At this point, it would have been wise to consult a doctor to see if using essential oils was a good home remedy for my migraines.
+At that point, it would have been wise to consult a doctor to see if using essential oils was a good home remedy for my migraines.
 Instead, I did a quick Google search and found the top search results supporting the use of essential oils for migraines.
-Articles like The Top 4 Oils to Help Migraines popped up and confirmed to me what my friend had said: essential oils must work for migraines.
+Articles like The Top 4 Oils to Help Migraines popped up and confirmed to me what my friend had said.
+Essential oils must work for migraines.

 I’m fortunate to work from home and could diffuse oils all day long.
 I was excited to start because the migraines had become a debilitating nuisance in my everyday life.